sap-tutorials/Tutorials/tutorials/yaas-getting-started/yaas-getting-started.md

     ![Scope Assignment](client-scope-assignment.PNG)

     - Complete the fields, such as in the example, and **Save** the form.
+Note that you can leave the Redirect URLs field blank.
+Confirm that you have one client listed in your project’s client page.

     ![Create Client](create-new-client.PNG)